JacksonIsaac/udacity-behavioral-cloning/writeup_behavioral.md

 Then I tried the nvidia architecture mentioned in Lecture 15. and used the provided training data set instead.
 Initial run, I was able to get good result, although it was going off track when the lane was replaced with dirt part i.e., towards the end of the lap.

 I then tweaked the model and added some more dense layers and increased the epoch upto 25 and finally my model was able to complete the whole lap without going off track :) It works well for Track 1.
 Track 2 is a bit challenging and I am unable to create a proper training set from within the simulator, even in the lowest graphic setting.
 Maybe it the browser or my laptop.
-Not sure about it though.

 At the end of the process, the vehicle is able to drive autonomously around the track 1 without leaving the road.